Marion, Ohio: Performing arts

 The Palace Theatre (c.
-1928) is a 1440-seat atmospheric theatre designed by John Eberson in the Spanish Colonial Revival architecture style.
+1928) is a 1,440-seat atmospheric theatre designed by John Eberson in the Spanish Colonial Revival architecture style.
 It has been in continuous operation since it opened on August 30, 1928.
 Restored in 1975, it is one of only 16 remaining Eberson-designed atmospheric theatres still in operation in the United States today.
-Eberson designed the theatre for Young Amusement Company, at an original cost of one-half million dollars ($8.6 million in 2023 dollars).
+Eberson designed the theatre for Young Amusement Company, at an original cost of $500,000 ($8.6 million in 2023 dollars).
 Inside, the auditorium resembles an outdoor palace courtyard, complete with a blue sky and twinkling stars.
 It has many original Pietro Caproni sculpture castings.
 The theatre is registered on the National Register of Historic Places.
 Adjoining the theatre is the May Pavilion, a two-story event space for chamber orchestra concerts, jazz and soft rock bands, amateur theatre productions of plays and small cast musicals, wedding receptions, graduation parties and meetings.

 The theatre presents touring artists and children's theatre.
 During the off-season and at other times during the year when the theatre would be otherwise dark, non-equity amateur theater musicals, community band concerts and high school productions are presented on the main stage and in the smaller May Pavilion.
 The theatre also exhibits current motion pictures.